Jr. High and High School

 C3 aims to create an international community of youth united in their passion for science, technology, engineering, arts, and math.

-This event is run by the Edmonton team, but is accessible to students around the world.
+This event is run by the C3 team and is accessible to students around the world.

 Volunteer for C3 here